mrehfeld-code/CSH/README.md

 sudo cmake install
 ```

-If everything gone well you can start the shell with:
+If everything went well you can start the shell with:
 ```bash
 CSH
 ```